 The first thing to determine is whether your lens has a filter thread on the front.
 While many lenses do, there are also more than a few that don’t.

 If your lens has a filter thread, you’ll need to find out the lens diameter.
-In many cases, it’s marked on the lens itself with the ø followed by a number.
+In many cases, it’s marked some on the barrel of the lens itself with the ø followed by a number.
 That refers to millimeters.
 So ø58, for instance, would mean it will take 58mm screw-in filters.

 If your lens doesn’t have a filter thread, it doesn’t necessarily mean there’s no way to use a filter.
 In some cases, a filter mount system might be a good option (there’s more about those above).
 In a few cases, the camera manufacturer might have released a dedicated filter to attach to the lens/camera combination (GoPro cameras are a good example of this because they use a non-standard lens port).